Elonis v. United States: Thomas's dissent

 Justice Clarence Thomas, dissenting, wrote against discarding the "general intent" standard without replacing it with a clearer standard.
 Thomas argued that "there is no historical practice requiring more than general intent when a statute regulates speech."

 Thomas cited Rosen v.
 United States, arguing that general intent was sufficient in this case.
 However, the majority opinion offers refutation in that Rosen turned on ignorance of the law: knowledge as to whether material was legally obscene, not on whether it was intended to be obscene.
 Thomas also supported the government's claim that the presence of "intent to extort" language in the adjacent §875(b) and did not address the majority's reasoning on that language.

 Thomas used precedent, notably from the states and 18th-century England based on other but similar and, arguably, influencing legislation to support his "general intent" claim.
 Thomas also drew a parallel with general intent in tort.
 While he sought to address the First Amendment issues, he never strayed far from "general intent".

 Aftermath

-On remand, the Third Circuit reaffirmed the conviction "conclud[ing] beyond a reasonable doubt that Elonis would have been convicted if the jury had been properly instructed" and therefore was harmless error.
+On remand, the Third Circuit reaffirmed the conviction "concluding beyond a reasonable doubt that Elonis would have been convicted if the jury had been properly instructed" and therefore was harmless error.

+In 2022, Elonis was once again arrested and indicted on three counts of cyberstalking involving three people.
+It was discovered that between 2018 and 2021, Elonis had sent numerous threatening messages over email, text, voice mail, and social media platforms like Twitter to a former prosecutor of the Eastern District of Pennsylvania, his ex-girlfriend, and ex-wife.
+On August 5, after a five-day trial, Elonis was found guilty on all three counts, and on March 23, 2023, he was sentenced by U.S. District Court Judge Edward G. Smith of Easton, Pennsylvania to twelve years and seven months in prison.